+'''

-''' from django.db import transaction
+from django.db import transaction

-@transaction.commit_on_success
+from django.http import HttpResponseRedirect

+@transaction.atomic

 def create_article(request):

 article = Article.objects.create()

 expand_abbreviations.delay(article.pk)

+return HttpResponseRedirect('/articles/')

 '''

 This is a Django view creating an article object in the database, then passing the primary key to a task.
-It uses the commit_on_success decorator, that will commit the transaction when the view returns, or roll back if the view raises an exception.
+It uses the transaction.atomic decorator, that will commit the transaction when the view returns, or roll back if the view raises an exception.